-Rio’s beauty dazzles visitors even before they land at Galeao airport.
-From the air, this Brazilian city of 8 million people looks spectacular: the blue waters of the Atlantic shining under the intense tropical sun, the white sands of its coastline against the lush green mountains, and – on top the the highest peak – a colossal statue of Christ, the Corcovado, blessing the city with open arms.
+Rio’s beauty dazzles even before we land at Galeao airport.
+From the air, this Brazilian city of 8 million people looks spectacular: the blue waters of the Atlantic shining under the intense tropical sun, the white sand of the coastline contrasting with the lush green mountains, and – on top of the highest peak – a colossal statue of Christ, the Corcovado, blessing the city with open arms.

 The word dramatic doesn’t begin to describe Rio.
-No city I know matches the scale and the exuberance of its landscape, or displays such a colorful and energetic culture.
-Its natives, the cariocas, are warm, laid back and fun, and their music, the samba, is a contagious beat heard everywhere.
-Rio’s Carnaval – the four days of hedonistic revelry right before Lent – is a feast to the eyes, and Brazil’s biggest party.
+No city I know matches the scale and the exuberance of its landscape, or has such a colorful and vibrant culture.
+Its natives, the Cariocas, are warm, friendly and laid back, and their samba is a contagious beat heard all over town.
+Rio’s Carnaval – the four days of hedonistic revelry right before Lent – is a feast to the senses, and Brazil’s biggest party.

-Yet, even the poorest of the poor is high on life and exudes a contagious joie de vivre.
-People with modest incomes save the whole year to buy a costly costume and be part of the Carnaval parade.
+Yet, even the poorest of the poor is high on life, and exudes a contagious joie de vivre.
+People with modest incomes save the whole year to buy a costly costume, to be part of the Carnaval parade.
 Visit a favela, as the slums are called, and you will see broad smiles, happy kids playing soccer on the streets, and crowded parties where on the weekends the samba beat goes on until the morning.

-Rio, in spite of its problems, is a happy place; it lives by its own standards and moves to its own rhythm.
-One must step out of the box to understand the different set of values they seem to live by, and the best way to do it is to get immersed in their fun-loving culture.
-Once once we understand it, we will love Rio forever.
+Rio, in spite of its problems, is a happy place – it moves to its own rhythm.
+One must step out of the box to understand the different set of values the Cariocas live by.